 Prior to our involvement in the case the police investigated the conduct of both parties.
 The police were unable to obtain sufficient evidence to prove that the bus driver had driven in a substandard manner and the bus driver was not convicted of any offence.

-Following our instruction in July 2010, we were able to analyse in detail, CCTV footage which proved that the bus had in fact driven through a red light.
+Following our instruction, we were able to analyse in detail, CCTV footage which proved that the bus had in fact driven through a red light.
 The Defendants admitted primary liability and we obtained an initial substantial interim payment for Christian which allowed him to receive inpatient treatment at the specialist rehab centre at the Royal Hospital for Neuro-Disability in Putney.

 The Defendants initially alleged that Christian had been cycling at an inappropriate speed, that he himself had proceeded through a red light, and that his injuries would have been prevented had he been wearing a bicycle helmet, which he was not.
 There was insufficient evidence to prove that Christian had cycled in anything other than an entirely appropriate manner, but as a result of him failing to wear a helmet, and following lengthy discussions with the Defendants, Judgement was entered in Christian's favour for 82.% of such damages as he was to be awarded.